 The size of the sample will be based on the number of candidates entered, which will give a minimum sample size, and then on the number of assessors; with at least three candidates selected from each assessor.
 The sample will cover the range of marks awarded, including the top and bottom mark of the centre.
-Samples will automatically be selected and viewed via IAMIS and must then be despatched to arrive with the moderator or be uploaded to Surpass by the specified date.
+Samples will automatically be selected and viewed via IAMIS and must be uploaded by the specified date.